Rust unit testing: simplify your tests

 }

-In this article, I have shown some ways of improving the basic tests that we created in the previous one.
-I have shared three basic techniques to reduce repetition and increase robustness, that we will be using again in future tests.
+In this article, I have shown ways to improve the basic tests we created in the previous article.
+I have shared three basic techniques to reduce repetition and increase robustness, which we will be using again in future tests.

 If you run out of ideas on what to test, here are some suggestions:

-- Return test: Implement Display trait and test it.
+- Return test: Implement the Display trait and test it.

-- Implement a method that stores first and last name properly capitalized and test it.
+- Implement a method that stores first and last names properly capitalized and test it.

 Stay curious.
 Hack your code.
 See you next time!